18 Times Trump Said the U.S. Shouldn't Bomb Syria

 Sept.
 20, 2014

 This isn't the first time that Trump's past tweets have complicated things for the president.
-Here are 19 tweets that came back to hunt President Trump.
+Here are 19 tweets that came back to haunt President Trump.